 University business cards should be printed in PMS 202 maroon or black ink.
 (Foil stamping and blind embossing may be used.)

+The primary side which includes the contact information should contain the University signature, seal, or approved secondary logo.
 Because of the size of a business card, other logos and slogans should not be used on the primary side of the card in competition with the university signature.
-This additional information may be added to the secondary side of the card, usually at a n additional cost.
-The primary side includes the contact information.
+This additional information may be added to the secondary side of the card.

-The signature must appear prominently on the front or back cover of all university publications, usually as a secondary element and not the predominant design element.
+The official University signature must appear prominently on the front or back cover of all university publications.

-The departments of University Relations, Agricultural Communications, and Printing Services offer design and project coordination.
+The Office of Public Affairs and Agricultural Communications offer design and project coordination.
 Units of the university are encouraged to seek assistance with publication design and production through one of these departments.
-If these units choose to develop and produce their own materials for off-campus distribution, the design should be reviewed by University Relations, Agricultural Communications, or Printing Services prior to printing to ensure consistency wit h these standards.
+If these units choose to develop and produce their own materials, the design should be reviewed by the Office of Public Affairs or Agricultural Communications prior to printing to ensure consistency with these standards.

 University vehicles will be identified by display of the signature on both sides and on the rear of the vehicle in a manner consistent with state regulations.
 The name of the university unit may be added below the signature when appropriate.
-The sig nature will be displayed in maroon or white, depending on the vehicle color.
-Artwork for vehicle identification is available through Printing Services.
+The signature will be displayed in maroon or white, depending on the vehicle color.
+Artwork for vehicle identification is available through the Office of Public Affairs.

 Forms, Advertisements, Videotapes, Displays, Exhibits, Etc.

-Questions concerning the use of the university signature and other approved university symbols should be addressed to the Office of University Relations at 662-325-3442.
-Questions concerning commercial ve ndors and licensing should be addressed to the Licensing Office at 662-325-2525.
+Questions concerning internal use of the university signature and other approved university symbols should be addressed to the Office of Public Affairs at 662-325-3442 or to the Office of General Counsel at 662-325-8131.
+Questions concerning commercial vendors and licensing should be addressed to the Office of General Counsel at 662-325-8131.